Body Fat Percentage: What the Numbers Actually Mean

 What About Ideal Weight?

-Your "ideal weight" depends on your frame size, muscle mass, and personal goals.
-Medical formulas like Devine, Robinson, and Hamwi provide estimates based on height and sex.
-These are useful starting points, but a better approach is to focus on body fat percentage and how you feel rather than hitting a specific number on the scale.
+Your "ideal weight" depends on your frame, your muscle mass, and what you're actually trying to achieve.
+The medical formulas (Devine, Robinson, Hamwi) give estimates based on height and sex.
+They're useful starting points, but a better approach is to focus on body fat percentage and how you feel rather than hitting a specific number on the scale.
 See where you stand with the Ideal Weight Calculator.

 How Many Calories Do You Need?